 When I head to the grocery store, I often look like I’m going rather than coming.
 Because I try to avoid acquiring as much packaging as possible while shopping, I’m usually toting a number of empty glass containers into the store to fill with dried beans, spices, cereal, pasta, and other items from the bulk foods section.

 Even a few years ago, it would have been unusual to see shoppers like me bringing their own containers into grocery stores.
 But with the relatively recent push towards sustainable packaging – and push-back over single-use plastic containers and bags – it’s become more and more common.
+In addition, it should be the responsibility of everyone to look after the planet by using bio-degradable products or reusable containers.
+Even businesses nowadays tend to provide packaging that could be re-used by the customer.
+For executing those plans more effectively, companies like Impacked Packaging can ensure that reusable packaging is widely adopted.
+Impacked Packaging is packaging marketplace which can provide a platform for manufacturers and package sellers to work together in order to promote sustainable bottles and containers.

+That’s why some grocery stores might allow outside containers as well.
 If you’re unsure whether your grocery store allows outside containers, check this online list.
 Even if your favorite store isn’t included, there’s still a good chance your containers are welcome – I’ve brought my jars to many smaller grocers that sell items in bulk without any issue.

 Step by step